El Paso, TX

 The Ciudad Juarez restaurant is no longer open, but the other El Paso locations are at 8050 Gateway Blvd.
 East (Interstate 10) and 3630 Joe Battle Blvd.
 (Loop 375).

-The restaurant is upscale, but the prices for common dishes (such as the Mexican plate) are not out of line with other restaurants that are not as upscale.
+The restaurant is upscale, but the prices for common dishes (such as the Mexican plate) are not out of line with the more “budget” restaurants.
 Julio’s does raise the price of most bills, though, because of things like charging somewhat high prices for drinks and having an extra charge for the chipotle salsa.
+To me it is still not high priced, especially when compared to Mexican food in other cities.

 Cuisine: Mexican Chihuahua